 As of this writing, it’s unclear if fan-favorite Henry Cavill will return as Superman on the big screen.
 (Signs aren’t looking good).
 There probably must be an official confirmation either way before fans can let the issue go.

 Such fan-based psychodrama didn’t exist in 1938.
 We can only have such fan debates now because of one comic book that was published 82 years ago: Action Comics #1.

-In 1938 there was no such thing as a, “superhero comic book,” relative to how we how understand it in the modern context.
+In 1938 there was no such thing as a “superhero comic book,” relative to the modern context.

 Then, in June 1938, Action Comics #1 introduced the modern comic book superhero as we know it.
 It launched the Golden Age of comic books.

 Created by Jerry Siegel and Joe Shuster, this comic book was the big bang that created the comic book industry as we know it today.